tsackton/taelgar/Gazetteer/The Central Lowlands Region/Xurkhaz/Xurkhaz.md

 - Drogoloth, a mining town on the western banks of the Drogar, near the hills and at the furthest point north boats can travel on the Drogar before hitting the rapids
 - Gorzum, a peaceful trading oasis in the middle of the country

 While these are "towns", only the capitol has more than 1000 people living it in.
-Total population of the country is maybe 20,000 [[Orcs]], of which ~80% are rural (~16,000), ~1500 live in the capitol, ~500 live in each of the "major" towns, and other ~500 live in planned border forts.
-Most of the rural population lives in numerous (~200) small villages of 50-100 people.
+Total population of the country is maybe 20,000 [[Orcs]], of which about 16,000 (or 80%) are rural , about 1500 live in the capitol, about 500 live in each of the "major" towns, and other 500 live in planned border forts.
+Most of the rural population lives in numerous (200 or so) small villages of 50-100 people.

 %%SECRET[2]%%
 ## People